vinendrakartik/Messages/README.md

 <img alt="Logo" src="graphics/icon.webp" width="120" />

 This is a fork of the official [Fossify Messages](https://github.com/FossifyOrg/Messages) app, enhanced with several additional features to improve your messaging experience.
 Mainly targeting Indian Users.
+(Switch to com.vk.messages branch to view the latest code)

 ## Key Features